-To do the heat transfer operation, first operators need to reset the machine temperature, Time, and Pressure based on fabric nature to get the best performance or result.
-For this service garment factory can follow the most modern, scientific machinery, lab test procedure, and inspection system.
+To do the heat transfer operation, first operators need to reset the machine temperature, time, and pressure based on fabric nature to get the best performance or result.
+For this service, garment factory can follow the most modern, scientific machinery, lab test procedure, and inspection system.
 Most of the leading Buyer is using heat transfer print process for their effective product.
 In heat transfer operation QA department has to follow the several inspection methods.
-Those processes are mentioning bellow:
+Those processes are mentioning below:

 (i) Collect the fabrics Swatch and Heat Transfer print film/paper.

 (ii) Collect the BOM and logo instruction from Buyer/supplier

 (iii) Brief Machine operator, QA, Cutting, Maintenance team & set the machine according to buyer or suppliers direction.

 (iv) The machine temperature, time, pressure need to be reset to make the mock-up.
 Keep the device temperature, time, pressure record.

 (i) There are three kinds of Lab Test for Heat transfer print.